ava-labs/avalanche-docs/docs/subnets/introduction-to-vm.md

 ### API Handlers

-Users can interact with a blockchain and underlying VM through API handlers.
-Specifically, these handlers are implemented as **Services**.
+Users can interact with a blockchain and its VM through handlers exposed by the VM's API.

 Handlers serve responses for the incoming HTTP requests; and handlers can also be wrapped with **gRPC** for efficiently communicating with other services such as `AvalancheGo`.
 VM implements 2 kinds of handlers: